The Neighbors: Income

 In the NE 10th Ave / NE 149th St neighborhood, 47.2% of the working population is employed in

 sales and service jobs, from major sales accounts, to working in fast food restaurants.

 The second most important occupational group in this neighborhood is

-clerical, assistant, and tech support occupations, with 25.4% of the residents employed.
+executive, management, and professional occupations, with 20.7% of the residents employed.

 The Neighbors: Ethnicity / Ancestry